The Ultimate Guide To Ecotourism In Panama

 The National Park System in Panama

-The Panamanian government has designated 30% of the country as national parks, reserves, or wildlife refuges.
+The Panamanian government has designated 30% of the country as national parks, tropical forest reserves, or wildlife refuges.
 A total of 2 million hectares (5 million acres) is protected.

 There are 18 national parks in Panama – 6 of which are less than a two-hour drive from Panama City.